-The Advocacy Project understands that privacy and the security of your personal information is extremely important and we are committed to protecting and respecting your privacy.
-We aim to be transparent about what we will do with your data and not do anything with it that you wouldn’t reasonably expect.
-We will only lawfully use the information that we collect about you.
+The security of your personal information is extremely important and we are committed to protecting your privacy.
+We aim to be transparent about what we will do with your data and not do anything with it you wouldn’t reasonably expect.
+We will only lawfully use the information we collect about you.

-- Personal information is retained only for as long as it is required for the purpose collected
+- Personal information is kept only for as long as it is needed for the purpose collected.

-- We will, where necessary, keep your information up to date
+- We will keep your information up to date where needed.

-- We will provide you with a copy of your personal information on request (see access rights and requests)
+- We will give you a copy of your personal information if you ask for it (see access rights and requests)

-- Inaccurate or misleading data will be corrected as soon as possible
+- We will correct inaccurate or misleading data as soon as possible

 - How we collect information about you